2023-12-04

 It’s a hassle to do message your password every time you connect to irc, so it’s nice to set your password persistently.

-First you’ll need to set a weechat password as follows:
+For your password to be encrypted on disk, you’ll need to set a weechat password as follows:

 [...] /secure passphrase <weechat_password>